XenBond/Square_CV/README.md

 2. run train.py to train the model.
 After training, the user can run draw_validation_curve.py to draw the validation loss, and potentially tune the hyperparameters accordingly.

 3. run evaluation.py to evaluate the ensemble model

+# Error Analysis
+Just got 1 minute to check the error images, the false prediction might mostly because they have different background color.